top of page

 61%+

-Women and girls account for the majority of detected human trafficking victims worldwide.
+Women and girls account for the majority of detected human trafficking worldwide.

 (UNODC Global Report on Trafficking in Persons, 2024)

-Claire's Law.
-What It Does — and What It Does Not Do
+What it Does - and What it Does Not DO

 Clare’s Law (the Domestic Violence Disclosure Scheme) allows police to share limited information about a person’s history of domestic abuse in certain circumstances.
 It can help some individuals assess risk — but it is not a guarantee of safety, and it does not prevent abuse.